RAN Digital Twin#

 Deploying DUs#

-To deploy a DU, we can right click on a map area and select Aerial > Deploy DU.
-We can manually or automatically associate a DU to a RU.
-More details are in the Graphical User Interface section of this guide.
+To deploy a distributed unit (DU), we can right-click on a map area and select Aerial > Deploy DU.
+We can manually or automatically associate a DU with an RU.
+For more details, refer to the Graphical User Interface section of this guide.

 Deploying UEs#

-For a manually created UE, we can also specify its mobility path by clicking on the Edit Waypoints button in the UE property widget.
-Then, in the viewport we can draw a polyline defining the intended trajectory of the UE across the map.
+For a manually created UE, we can also specify its mobility by clicking the Edit Waypoints button in the UE property widget and drawing a polyline in the viewport to represent the intended trajectory of the UE across the map.

 Additionally, the following properties can be customized for each manually drawn waypoint: